 - 3.5 New Health and Social Care Standards came into effect in April 2018.
 The new Standards replace the National Care Standards and are now relevant across all health and social care provision.
-They are no longer just focused on regulated care settings, but for use in social care, early learning and childcare, children's services, social work, health provision, and community justice. - 3.6 Since the 1 April 2018 implementation date, the new Standards are referred to in all Care Inspectorate scrutiny and improvement work.
-Inspection frameworks and models have been modified to reflect the commitment of the new Standards and the focus on experiences and outcomes. - 3.7 Services will continue to be inspected for quality using a 6 point scale from unsatisfactory to excellent.
-There is a growing focus on the need for Local Authority services to embed self-evaluation and improvement.
-External scrutiny by the Care Inspectorate supports, and sits in partnership with, the ongoing work of Local Authority services to improve and deliver high quality services. - 3.8 The Health and Social Care Standards set out what we should expect when using health, social care or social work services in Scotland.
+They are no longer just focused on regulated care settings, but for use in social care, early learning and childcare, children's services, social work, health provision, and community justice. - 3.6 Since the 1 April 2018 implementation date, the Standards are referred to in all Care Inspectorate scrutiny and improvement work.
+Inspection frameworks and models have been modified to reflect the commitment of the Standards and the focus on experiences and outcomes. - 3.7 Services will continue to be inspected for quality using a 6-point scale from unsatisfactory to excellent.
+External Scrutiny supports the need for Local Authority services to embed self-evaluation and improvement and sits in partnership with the ongoing work of the local authority to improve and deliver the highest quality of services. - 3.8 The Health and Social Care Standards set out what we should expect when using health, social care or social work services in Scotland.
 They seek to provide better outcomes for everyone, to ensure that individuals are treated with respect and dignity, and that the basic human rights we are all entitled to are upheld.